 5 Best Places to SUP and Kayak in Bend, Oregon

-One of the best things about Bend is that there is no shortage of places to stand up paddleboard (SUP) or kayak.
+One of the best things about Bend is that there are no shortages of places to stand up paddleboard (SUP) or kayak.
 From the pristine lakes on the Cascade Lakes Scenic Byway to the slow, meandering Deschutes River in downtown.
 The only problem is deciding which beautiful, short destination to take.
-There are many lakes near Bend to choose from, but here are the five best places to SUP and Kayak.
+There are many lakes near Bend to choose from, but here are the five best lakes (and a river) to SUP and Kayak.

 The top of my list is Elk Lake Resort.
 Every year for my birthday, my friend and I get off work early and head out on the Cascade Lake Scenic Byway, up the curvy road past Mount Bachelor to make our way to Elk Lake.
 About a 45 minutes drive from Bend.
 No kids, no husbands, just us and the lake.
 What we love about Elk Lake, besides the stunning views of the snow-capped mountains, is the patio.
 We always start with lunch and a cocktail.
 I usually get the pulled pork nachos, but their Reuben’s and hamburgers are just as delicious.
 Then we head out on our SUP and enjoy the views.

 This lake is shallow, and you can walk pretty far out.
 It’s great if you have kids or if it is your first time and you are worried.
 If you fall in, stand up, the water is shallow in this lake.
 Farther out, there are motorized boats.
 The Cultus Lake Resort has 23 rustic cabins, a general store where you can purchase anything from ice to cold beverages to fishing tackle, and a BBQ restaurant with a great view of the lake from the patio.
 Don’t own a SUP or kayak?
 Don’t worry; you can rent them at the resort.